RajeevAtla/resume/README.md

 # Resume

 Contains source code (LaTeX) for my resume.
-Compiled hourly by GitHub Actions.
+Compiled and linted hourly by GitHub Actions.